illinois-stat528/stat528sp24/setup.md

 git clone git@github.com:illinois-stat528/sp24_stat528_YourNetID.git
 ```

-When you type the above you may get the following error message:
+When you type the above you may get something like the following error message:

 ```
 ERROR: The `illinois-stat528' organization has enabled or enforced SAML SSO.
 To access